unfinishedideas/robot_kittens/README.md

 ### ***Question 3: What one small and simple enhancement to the game mechanics might enhance the experience you are trying to provide?***

 To increase the stakes a bit and add to the strategic element I was going for; adding a turn counter is a good way to go.
-This means that players will have to remember what objects they have already visited and strategize so that they have enough turns left to visit the other objects and hopefully in the kitten.
+This means that players will have to strategize so that they have enough turns left to find the kitten.

 <br>